Levvi07/Webmanager/API.md

 - Data must be supplied in json format
 - An action attribute must be set, for all requests
 - Token is necessary for all requests (except login)
-- It's also advised to create a dedicated API user
+- It's also advised to create a dedicated API user, because tokens get funky when you log in through the web and API at the same time
 ## Actions

 ### Login